%HIDDEN_DESCR%

 Folder History lists

 AB Commander maintains the history lists (also known as the Most Recently Visited Folders lists) that keep track of folders you previously displayed in each of the panels.
-Whenever you display a contents of a folder in a panel, its full path is added to the history list, at the current position.
+Whenever you display a folder in a panel, its full path is added to the history list, at the current position.
 If you subsequently decide to go to that folder again, you can do so by displaying the history list for that panel and choosing the folder from this list.

 You can display the history list for the active panel using the History command on the Folder menu (available also on the panel control menu and as a toolbar button, both on the panel toolbars and on the main toolbar).
 The current folder is shown in the list using the bold typeface.